Chair: Laurence Baker, PhD

 This award is presented to psychologists who have demonstrated an unusually strong commitment to NYSPA's programs and goals.
 Ordinarily 3-5 services awards are presented each year.

-The Beacon Award
+The Beacon Award for Advocacy

 This award is presented to a psychologist whose leadership and/or advocacy activities has established a guiding light for the profession of psychology.